 And, of course, "Hang On Sloopy."
 If the McCoys sound a little Hoosier, they are indeed from Union City, Indiana, composed of brothers Ricky and Randy Zehringer and bassist Dennis Kelly.
 "Sloopy" hung on to make it to the #1 hit, with American sales alone selling over one million copies.
 They would break the Top Ten once more with a cover of "Fever" (Billboard #7) and tag the Top 40 once with a cover of "Come On Let's Go" (Billboard #21).

 As for the song's other author, Wes Farrell did nice for himself, as well.
 He went on to produce several more hits and own his own record label, Bell Records, before selling out to Screen Gems.
 Does that production company sound familiar?
 Why yes, Screen Gems did produce The Partridge Family, whose theme song "Come On, Get Happy" was written by none other than Wes Farrell.

+Solomon Burke told Mojo magazine August 2008 that Berns, who at the time was his designated producer/writer, originally wrote an earlier version of this for him.
+However the soul legend turned it down.
 Album : Best Of The McCoys Released : 1965 US chart position : 1 UK chart position : 5